The types of injuries sustained by a personal injury accident victim or plaintiff involving a cut or wound include the

 - Infection characterized by fever, redness, swelling, and pus or drainage

 According to California law, personal injury victims have the right to recover for losses that have been caused by someone else’s negligence.
 These losses include, but are not limited to: lost wages, pain and suffering, and past and future medical expenses.
 The personal injury victim also has the right to fight for compensation for activities that he/she can no longer enjoy as a result of the accident.
 This can also include a loss of consortium claim: the loss in the quality of a marital relationship between husband and wife.

-There is no set amount that a laceration injury settlement or verdict is worth.
+Each personal injury case involving laceration injuries vary in severity and potential settlement recoveries.
 Similar to many other kinds of personal injury cases, the amount of money that a victim can obtain depends on a number of factors such as:

 - Geographic location

 - Attitude of the jury pool toward injury victims

 - Past and future costs related to the accident

 - The body part injured and severity of the injury

 - The person who was at fault in the accident

 - The facts relating to the incident causing the injury

 At Jacoby & Meyers, our aggressive personal injury lawyers have the experience, knowledge and stamina to fight on your behalf to ensure medical treatment for your laceration injuries and financial compensation and justice for your case.
 Servicing all of California, our laceration and contusion injury lawyers will make sure that our clients get the compensation that they deserve!